STARK FoundationSTARK Foundation

 DIGITAL PAHEL

-Digital Pahel(pahel = ‘initiative’ in Hindi) is our in-kind donation campaign — we collect laptops, desktops, tablets, smartphones, cameras, and sewing machines, refurbish them, and deploy them directly to students at our centres, partner colleges, and government schools we work with.
+Digital Pahel(pahel = ‘initiative’ in Hindi) is our in-kind donation campaign.
+We collect laptops, desktops, tablets, smartphones, cameras, and sewing machines, refurbish them, and deploy them directly to students at our centres, partner colleges, and government schools we work with.

 None of the items donated will be sold.
 Every device is tested, cleaned, repaired if needed, and configured for our centre or a partner school.
 Sewing machines are serviced before deployment.
-We share back, with the donor, where each item ended up.
+We share back with the donor where each item ended up.

-The campaign accepts donations from Bikaner and across India — donors from Delhi, Mumbai and Jaipur have participated in the past.
+The campaign accepts donations from Bikaner and across India.
+Donors from Delhi, Mumbai and Jaipur have participated in the past.

 What we accept